rancher/partner-charts/README.md

-# partner-charts
+# Rancher Partner Charts Repository

-Rancher Partner Charts is a collection of Helm charts from SUSE partners that are certified to run on Rancher-supported Kubernetes distributions.
-These charts are served from this repository so that users can deploy these charts directly from the Apps view in Rancher Manager.
+The Rancher Partner Charts Repository is a collection of Helm charts from SUSE partners that are certified to run on Rancher-supported Kubernetes distributions.
+Users can deploy these charts directly from the Apps view in Rancher Manager.
+Minor Rancher-specific modifications are added to them in order to provide the best possible experience using them from within Rancher.

-Rancher-specific modifications are applied to these charts, and overlay files may be added as well.

 ## SUSE Ready Partnership